Unboxed-Software/solana-course/content/cpi.md

 Program returned error: "Cross-program invocation with unauthorized signer or writable account"
 ```

 This message is a little misleading, because “signer privilege escalated” does not seem like a problem but, in reality, it means that you are incorrectly signing for the address in the message.
 If you are using `invoke_signed` and receive this error, then it likely means that the seeds you are providing are incorrect.
-An example transaction that failed with this error can be found [here](https://explorer.solana.com/tx/3mxbShkerH9ZV1rMmvDfaAhLhJJqrmMjcsWzanjkARjBQurhf4dounrDCUkGunH1p9M4jEwef9parueyHVw6r2Et?cluster=devnet).
+You can also find [an example transaction that failed with this error](https://explorer.solana.com/tx/3mxbShkerH9ZV1rMmvDfaAhLhJJqrmMjcsWzanjkARjBQurhf4dounrDCUkGunH1p9M4jEwef9parueyHVw6r2Et?cluster=devnet).

 Another similar error is thrown when an account that's written to isn't marked as `writable` inside the `AccountMeta` struct.